-On July 24, 2014, the IASB issued the completed IFRS 9 - Financial Instruments ("IFRS 9") to come into effect on January 1, 2018 with early adoption permitted.
+On July 24, 2014, the IASB issued the completed IFRS 9 - Financial Instruments ("IFRS 9") for annual periods beginning on or after January 1, 2018 with earlier application permitted.

 IFRS 9 includes finalized guidance on the classification and measurement of financial assets.
 Under IFRS 9, financial assets are classified and measured either at amortized cost, fair value through other comprehensive income ("FVOCI") or fair value through profit or loss ("FVTPL") based on the business model in which they are held and the characteristics of their contractual cash flows.
 IFRS 9 largely retains the existing requirements in IAS 39 - Financial Instruments: Recognition and Measurement ("IAS 39"), for the classification and measurement of financial liabilities.